nowarp/nowarp.github.io/docs/detectors/ZeroAddress.md

 contract Proxy {
   to: Address;
   init(to: Address) {
-    // Fixed: Using the input value on initializaiton. self.to = to;
+    // Fixed: Using the input value on initialization. self.to = to;
   }
   fun setAddress(to: Address) {